 Kitty Pride, Johnny Storm and Bobby Drake all left the title following "The Death of Spider-Man" and joined the new X-Men team.

 Aunt May and Gwen Stacy moved to France, to get away from the press hounding them in the final issue of Ultimate Fallout.
 It was mentioned however that they would return to the book, which they do in issue 11.

 Mary Jane, has not been seen since the finale of Ultimate Fallout, until the Spider-Men crossover.
 She shows up again during the Venom Wars arc.

 The Bus Came Back: It was a relatively short trip from France for May and Gwen Stacy, and Mary Jane joins them state-side.

-Taught By Experience: Miles, through Ganke's suggestion, makes it his mission to study all of Pete's exploits, and as he's fighting Venom he makes a mention to himself that fighting villains on his doorstep was how Peter died, and he should change tactics.
+Taught by Experience: Miles, through Ganke's suggestion, makes it his mission to study all of Pete's exploits, and as he's fighting Venom he makes a mention to himself that fighting villains on his doorstep was how Peter died, and he should change tactics.